San Diego Chapter 7 Bankruptcy Attorney

 Get a Fresh Start in Life

 Chapter 7 is the most common type of bankruptcy filed in the United States and can often be completed in about 3 to 4 months with the help of a skilled legal professional.
-Individuals who have lost a job or gone through unexpected financial difficulties can find relief from overwhelming debt when they file for a Chapter 7 bankruptcy.
+Individuals who have lost a job or gone through unexpected financial difficulties can find relief from overwhelming debt when they file for Chapter 7 bankruptcy.
 If you are struggling to pay off your debts, you must keep in mind that you are not alone.
-Hundreds of thousands of people who are in your position have found the debt relief that they need through Chapter 7 bankruptcy each and every year, and we are here to help you.
+Hundreds of thousands of people who are in your position have found the debt relief they need through Chapter 7 bankruptcy every year, and we are here to help you.

 The Chapter 7 Bankruptcy Process

 In order to begin the Chapter 7 bankruptcy process, you must complete a bankruptcy petition and several bankruptcy schedules that outline your financial situation.
 These schedules must disclose financial records that show all your current income, assets, debts, and other liabilities.
 Immediately upon filing your case with the court, the court will issue an automatic "stay" which stops all of your creditors or collection agencies from contacting you any further.
-The creditors are prohibited from even attempting to collect a debt once your case has been filed.
-Often times, this is a huge relief for debtors because they have been under intense pressure and harassment from their creditors.
+Creditors are prohibited from even attempting to collect a debt once your case has been filed.
+Oftentimes, this is a huge relief for debtors because they have been under intense pressure and harassment from their creditors.
 Creditor harassment can come in many forms, and you may have creditors calling your phone at all hours of the day or visiting your workplace.
 We understand the intense pressure and constant stress that comes with falling behind on your bills, and we are here to help you today.
 Ending the collection calls and creditor harassment is just the first of many reliefs that Chapter 7 bankruptcy protection will bring you.

 What Debts Can Be Discharged in Chapter 7 Bankruptcy?